arunmagesh/rootkit.github.io/tools.md

 permalink: /tools/
 ---

-some random tools i build and use. maybe or maynot be usefull
+some tools i find usefull and made using CHATgpt and have no clue how js works.

 <a href="https://rootkit.zip/tools/qrfuzz/index.html">qr code fuzzer</a>
 <br>
 <a href="https://rootkit.zip/tools/blefuzz/index.html">ble uuid fuzzer</a>
 <br>

- some are in github as well.
+some are in my github as well.